trespaul/tidal-doc/src/content/docs/guides/tidal/samples/slicing.md

 In this page you'll find guides on how to slice your samples in bits and rearrange these bits, allowing you to explore the techniques known as _granular synthesis_ (for very small bits) and _concatenative synthesis_ (for bigger bits).

-::: caution
+:::caution

-Note that these functions use the `begin` and `end` [trimming-related controls](sample-trimming) internally.
+Note that these functions use the `begin` and `end` [trimming-related controls](/guides/tidal/samples/trimming) internally.
 This means that you probably shouldn't specify `begin` or `end` with one of them.

 :::